la2050/archive/_projects/2016/skills-development-creative-expression-and-team-building-through-classic-car-restoration.md

   - 'Staff '
   - Publicity/awareness
   - Infrastructure (building/space/vehicles etc.)
+project_description: >-
+  Lost Angels Children's Project provides an engaging after-school program serving local at-risk and foster youth.
+Twice a week, 10-13 youth attend the LACP facility to participate in workshops for two-hours.
+Youth, ages 11-19, learn classic car restoration and customizing techniques, which provide job and life skills training, character building, and enforces academic subjects of science, technology, engineering, arts, and mathematics (STEAM).
 project_impact: '["Youth unemployment and underemployment"]'
 project_proposal_best_place: >-
   LACP is committed to providing a safe after-school environment where the youth